level12/webgrid/readme.md

 - "v" tags will publish to pypi.org (production)
 - Anything else that triggers the Nox GH action will publish to test.pypi.org

-Auth for test.pypi.org is seprate from production so users who should be able to manage the PyPI project need to be given access in both systems.
+Auth for test.pypi.org is separate from production so users who should be able to manage the PyPI project need to be given access in both systems.